[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Paradoxically, a big part of collaboration is enabling people to work independently.
 When users have no option but to work together, it rarely produces better results.
 Data tools should be broadly accessible, so much so that users can search data and locate insights on their own.
 That way, when teams do come together, each collaborator brings something unique to the table.

 It’s hard to say exactly what the collaborative data usage will do, but it’s also hard to overstate the potential.
 Data (and the insights produced) increasingly distinguishes one company from another.
 The ones that will (and are) rising to the top are the ones that use this data as capably and creatively as possible.
 That doesn’t happen when it’s in the hands of just a few users.
 Opening the door to collaboration unleashes the full potential of data.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.